mLamneck/SDDS_vbusSpike/readme.md

 # vbusSpike

-`vbusSpike` is an extension of the [SDDS Library (Self-Describing Data Structures)](https://github.com/SDDS/sdds) that adds support for distributing data structures using a binary protocol over an RS-485 interface.
+`vbusSpike` is an extension of the [SDDS Library (Self-Describing Data Structures)](https://github.com/SDDS/sdds) that adds support for distributing data structures using a binary protocol.
 This library enables efficient communication and distribution of self-describing data structures in distributed systems and embedded applications.

+Please note that this README is a work in progress.
+It currently provides basic definitions of the protocol, but a more detailed documentation will be added in the future.

 ## Features

 - **Extension of SDDS:** Builds on top of the Self-Describing Data Structures (SDDS) Library for efficient data structure management.
-- **RS-485 Interface Support:** Implements a binary protocol for data transmission over an RS-485 interface.
 - **Efficient Data Transfer:** Ensures low-latency and reliable data transfer for distributed systems.
 - **Cross-Platform Compatibility:** Designed to work across different platforms and environments.